 - Export based on column sorting – Sort a column, say sale price in descending order and then make an export.

-Example – Export only those laptops of Dell and HP whose price is greater than $100.
+- Apply search conditions and export.
+For example, export only those laptops of Dell and HP whose price is greater than $1000.

-Example – Export only product name and stock columns for Feb 2019 and price between $50 to $100.
+- Apply date, columns, search conditions together and export.
+For example, export only product name and stock columns for April 2022 and price between $50 to $100.

 - Unlimited export anytime

 The bottom line, you get full control over what you want to export as CSV.

 Other Smart Manager features

 - Bulk edit any fields of any post type quickly – products, orders, coupons, posts, etc.

 - Inline edit – Make quick edits directly to any field using the spreadsheet without moving to any individual product, order, post, etc.